Lavington

 In terms of cultural diversity, Lavington records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Lavington's cultural diversity aligns with its wider region, with 85.5% citizens, 83.6% born in Australia, and 87.1% speaking English only at home.
-Christianity is the predominant religion, practiced by 49.8%.
-The 'Other' category is overrepresented at 2.8%, compared to 1.4% regionally.
+Lavington's cultural diversity aligns with the wider region, with 85.5% citizens, 83.6% born in Australia, and 87.1% speaking English only at home.
+Christianity is the predominant religion, accounting for 49.8%.
+The most notable overrepresentation is 'Other', comprising 2.8% compared to 0.8% regionally.

 Frequently Asked Questions - Diversity